 We invite the public to visit our namesake communities, Hadley and Lake Luzerne, in Warren County, New York.

-These small towns share a big history, which is accessible as antique artifacts, written documents, and old photos in our home, The Frances G. Kinnear Museum of Local History on Main St. in Lake Luzerne.
+These small towns share a history, that is as accessible as antique artifacts, written documents, and old photos in our home, The Frances G. Kinnear Museum of Local History on Main St. in Lake Luzerne.
 Throughout our 50 years, the HLLHS has been dedicated to finding new and exciting ways of sharing our history.
 We maintain a booth at Hadley’s Annual Maple in April Festival.
 We provide private and public guided tours of our Museum.
 We sponsor a self-guided Walking-Windshield Tour with free maps to historic sites in both towns.
 We hold a Lantern-making course for adults and children followed by a guided, evening Lantern Walk around town in October.
 We host a Speaker Series of programs with experts and historians who share their knowledge.
 We have a Living History program where we interview and video our older, exemplary residents’ life-long experiences.
 This year, we will have a presence at our area’s Annual Memorial Day Parade to honor those who have served our country.
 And on June 4, we will celebrate our anniversary with a luncheon at the Painted Pony Rodeo and Dude Ranch, one of the oldest running, competitive rodeo sites in operation today.
 The HLLHS is a community-oriented, non-profit, all-volunteer organization located in a beautiful area.
 Our history spans the pre-Revolutionary War Era through the present and reflects our area’s growth, development, and adaptation.
 Preserving history is an honor and a privilege.
 We have stories to share, exhibits to see, and knowledgeable people to meet.
 So come and celebrate our 50th year with us as we mark our territory.

 Sue Trentecoste, former HLLHS Board Member and long-time Volunteer